issac3433/Cashflow/README.md

 - Python 3.10+
 - iOS: Xcode (for iOS development)
 - Android: Android Studio (for Android development)
+- Neon PostgreSQL account (for database)
-- Supabase account (for authentication)
+- Supabase account (for authentication only)

 ### 1. Clone and Setup